FarsetLabs/member-handbook/policies/abandoned_property.md

+---
+layout: default
+title: Abandoned Property
+parent: Policies
+---

 # Handling of Abandoned Property

 When members bring equipment or materials to the space, they are always considered their private property, which must only be used with permission, unless one or more of the following applies:

 * The member has previously agreed to donate or lend the property, or has permitted Farset Labs or its members to use it;
 * The property has been abandoned by its owner, and is available for free use;

 Property will be assumed abandoned if the member has left Farset Labs and has not removed the property after a period of 30 days of being requested to remove it.
 After the initial request is served, follow-up requests will be served at weekly intervals.
 Expensive items, and those with apparent sentimental value, for example handcrafted items or personal things, will be kept for longer (at the discretion of Farset Labs) if possible.